-This appendix contains lists of the many trees, shrubs, vines, wildflowers, ferns, clubmosses, tree fungi, and rare plants to be found in Norfolk.
+This appendix contains lists of the many trees, shrubs, vines, wildflowers, ferns, clubmosses, tree fungi and rare plants to be found in Norfolk.
 Probably none of these lists is complete, but all the species presented are known to exist in Norfolk.
+(The Rare Plants list also includes potentially occurring species.)
 Norfolk's notable trees and a list of invasive species are also included.